Hello and Welcome and Thank you for Visiting Apricot Apiaries

 Apricot Apiaries is a small family business started in 2012 by Matt Allen and Liz Lovelock.
 Moving to Kimberly in 2009, Matt picked up two beehives as an extension of his fascination with insects and biology.
 Sharing his excitement with Liz, the hobby turned into an obsession and grew itself into a business.

-We now manage close to 300 hives together, focusing on honey production in the John Day River Basin.
+We now manage over 400 hives, focusing on honey production in the John Day River Basin.
 Our season begins in late winter and early spring when we rent hives to fruit and nut growers for pollination services.
 As the hives grow, we make splits, selling nucleus hives to beginning beekeepers and others.
 We also raise many of our own queens and some to sell.

 After the fruit orchards, we scatter our hives around Kimberly and neighboring ranches in Grant and Wheeler counties, taking advantage of the rich bottomland.
 Our harvest begins in June with a very light wildflower and black locust honey, followed by a mild but slightly darker clover/wildflower honey.
 In July, areas with large stands of knapweed produce a richer, stronger honey.
 Our main crop comes in August from white sweet clover and alfalfa.
 As the harvest comes in, we can start rendering beeswax into candles, lotions, and lip balm.